5GZORRO/issm-mec-cnmp/docs/ocm.md

 **Important:**

-If multicloud-operators-channel deployment pod endters CrashLoopBackOff, edit the deployment to use image tag of: `v0.4.0`.
+If multicloud-operators-channel deployment pod enters CrashLoopBackOff, edit the deployment to use image tag of: `v0.4.0`.
 Pod automatically refreshes with new image

 ### Create agent namespace